arthurdjn/colorply/README.md

 The black and white image is the initial cloud of points created from one channel, RED.
 The colored image is the result of **Colorply**, adding the channel REG, NIR, GREEN.
-The displayed cloud of points is a combinaison of REG, NIR and GREEN channels.

 ### About